AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 HuggingFace Models
 ~~~~~~~~~~~~~~~~~~~

-The simplest way to use open-source LLMs is through the tools and pre-trained models hub provided by the `HuggingFace <https://huggingface.co/>`__ platform.
+The simplest way to use pre-trained open-source LLMs is to access them through HuggingFace and to leverage their `🤗 Transformers Python library <https://huggingface.co/docs/transformers/en/index>`__.

-Most open-source models from HuggingFace are widely supported and integrated with the transformers Python library.
+HuggingFace provides a wide range of tools and pre-trained models, making it easy to integrate and utilize these models in your projects.

+You can explore their offerings at `🤗 HuggingFace <https://huggingface.co/>`__.

 .. note::

-  We are keeping our eyes on the latest models and have pre-downloaded some of them for you.
+  We are keeping an eye on the latest models and have pre-downloaded some of them for you.
 If you need any other models, please contact :doc:`the Aalto RSEs </rse/index>`.

   Run command ``ls /scratch/shareddata/dldata/huggingface-hub-cache/hub`` to see the full list of all the available models.

-An example how to run a HuggingFace model on Triton using a Slurm script or Jupyter notebook is shown below.
+Below is an example of how to use the 🤗 Transformers `pipeline() <https://huggingface.co/docs/transformers/v4.49.0/en/main_classes/pipelines#transformers.pipeline>`__ to load a pre-trained model and use it for text generation.

 .. tabs::

   .. group-tab:: Slurm script

-    Request computational resources and load the module for huggingface models:
+    Request computational resources and load the necessary modules.

     .. code-block:: bash